scientific-python/scientific-python.org/content/en/ecosystem/install.md

 One of the advantages of `pip` is that it is a built-in module of Python and therefore is ubiquitous and well-supported.
-`conda` is a more extensive package manager, which includes the ability to install and manage non-Python packages, like MKL or HDF5.
+`conda` is a more extensive package manager, which includes the ability to install and manage non-Python dependencies, such as compilers or other libraries like MKL or HDF5.
 `conda` also doubles as an *environment manager*, allowing users to create and manage different *virtual environments* for their Python projects.